 Bestar’s long history began in Sainte-Martine de Courcelles, with the foundation of the company by Jean-Marie Tardif.
 At the time, the company manufactured assembled fine craft furniture, such as coffee tables, solid wood rocking chairs and bookstands.
-The name of the company is formed by the first letters from the names of its two founding directors: J. Besner and J.M.
+The name of the company is formed by the first letters from the names of its two directors: J. Besner and J.M.
 Tardif.

 The first landmark year of Bestar’s timeline.
 The factory has become too small; Bestar moves to Saint-Sébastien.
 Daily production is around one hundred bookstands.

 1967 to 1969